person in black jacket and blue denim jeans holding black and white short coated dog

 Firstly, let me clarify that I have nothing against feeding from a bowl.
 As long as it isn’t free feeding and leaving it out all day, then I have no issues.

-On the other hand (no pun intended), meal times offer a valuable training opportunity, especially for dogs with behavior issues, which many owners often overlook.
+On the other hand (no pun intended), meal times offer a valuable training opportunity, especially for dogs with behaviour issues, which many owners often overlook.

 You can still provide excellent training opportunities from a bowl—waiting and rewarding calmness and self-control, or even asking for some basic obedience before rewarding with food.